SfC Home > Physical Science > Astronomy >

 Ron Kurtus' Astronomy Credentials

-Ron Kurtus has a good background in Astronomy applications.
+Ron Kurtus has a solid background in Astronomy applications.

-He did technical development work on a number of space programs, including the Gemini space capsule that carried astronauts to the Moon, the Mariner Mars program, and the Jupiter space probe.
+He did technical development work on a number of space programs, including the Mercury space capsule used by John Glenn, Gemini space capsule that carried astronauts to the Moon, the Mariner Mars program, and the Jupiter space probe.
 Some of this work involved designing and testing space-bound telescopes and radiometers.
 He also managing the development of laser space weapons for the Air Force’s Strategic Defense Initiative programs.

 Kurtus majored in both Mathematics and Physics at the University of Wisconsin-Milwaukee and did his graduate work in Physics at the University of Wisconsin-Madison and in Mathematics at the University of Missouri.